benstanfish/StaticsPy/README.md

 # StaticsPy
+PROOF OF CONCEPT.
 Library of functions for structural beam statics applications.

 ## Basic Workflow
 1. Create a beam